razor-x/bsdznc/README.md

 #### Actions

+- [:create]:  Default action.
 - create: create the znc server.
-Default action.
 - destroy: stop and destroy the znc server.
 - nothing: do nothing.
 - restart: restart the znc server.